 1840: The 1884 book "History of Bedford, Somerset and Fulton Counties" states, "Monroe township was organized in 1840".

 1850: In a transcript of the 1850 Federal Census of Monroe Township, Bedford County, Pennsylvania, a Conrod Smith is enumerated as a 35-year-old Pennsylvania-born farmer.
-In his household are 30-year-old Pennsylvania-born Margaret, 12-year-old Andrew, 10-year-old Rachel, 9-year-old Rachel, 5-year-old Ellen, 4-year-old John, and 3-year-old Hester.
+In his household are 30-year-old Pennsylvania-born Margaret, 12-year-old Andrew, 10-year-old Rachel, 9-year-old Rebecca, 5-year-old Ellen, 4-year-old John, and 3-year-old Hester.
+I was not able to check all of the 1850 federal census of Bedford County for individuals named Conrad Smith.
 I did not find a Conrad Smith in the 1850 agricultural census of Monroe Township.

 1852: The 1983 booklet "Gunsmiths and Gunmakers of Bedford and Somerset Counties Pennsylvania 1770-1900" indicates that Conrad Smith was an apprentice of William Defibaugh in Monroe Township in 1852, and was recorded as a single free man.
 The 2001 book "Gunsmiths of Bedford, Fulton, Huntington, & Somerset Counties" by Whisker and Yantz and the 2017 Whisker book "Gunsmiths of Bedford County, Pennsylvania" identify Conrad Smith as an apprentice in the gunsmithing trade in Robinsonville, apprenticing with William Defibaugh.
 The place known as Robinsonville is located within the bounds of present-day Monroe Township, Bedford County, Pennsylvania.
 William Defibaugh was probably living close enough to Robinsonville to have a Robinsonville post office address.
 Neither the 2001 book nor the 2017 book repeat the single free man status -- a status that cannot be reconciled with the Conrod Smith who was enumerated in the 1850 census with six children, who would have been about 37-years-old in 1852.
 Was there another younger Conrad Smith in Monroe Township?
 Not that I know of.

-1853: The obituary of Cinderella McGee was published in the February 26, 1937 issue of the "Everett Press" newspaper.
+Circa 1853: The 1860 census suggests that Conrad Smith had a daughter named Cinderella who was born circa 1853.
+The obituary of Cinderella McGee was published in the February 26, 1937 issue of the "Everett Press" newspaper.
 It indicates that her parents were Conrad and Margaret Smith, and she was born in Monroe Township of Bedford County on February 3, 1853.

 1861: The following notice concerning the property of a Conrad Smith in Southampton Township is from the August 9, 1861 issue of the "Bedford Inquirer" newspaper: